Reviewing TD (NASDAQ:GLG) & Code Chain New Continent (NASDAQ:CCNC)

 TD has higher revenue and earnings than Code Chain New Continent.

-This is a breakdown of recent recommendations and price targets for TD and Code Chain New Continent, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for TD and Code Chain New Continent, as provided by MarketBeat.com.

 |Sell Ratings